ISP2024/movierental-Nanokwok/README.md

 - Improves cohesion in Rental
 - Reduces coupling between Movie and Rental
 - Each class has a more focused purpose

+# Rationale

+## Price Strategy Determination price_code_for_movie

+I implemented price_code_for_movie as a separate utility function to maintain clear separation of responsibilities.

+### 1. **Single Responsibility Principle (SRP)**
+The Rental class should only deal with rentals, not pricing.
+Keeping the price logic separate makes everything clearer.

+### 2. **Low Coupling & High Cohesion**
+By placing price logic in its own function, it decouple it from the rental process, allowing easy updates to pricing rules.
+This keeps the code cohesive and focused.

+### 3. **Information Expert**
+The Movie class provides the necessary data (year, genres) to determine the price, while the PriceStrategy classes handle different pricing behaviors.